ESG

-We act fairly in our dealings with fellow employees, customers, suppliers and business partners.
 Our global Code of Conduct applies to all Group employees and our external business partners.
-It aims to ensure that Luceco maintains consistently high ethical standards across the globe, while recognising that our businesses operate in markets and countries with cultural differences and practices.
+It aims to ensure that Luceco Group maintains consistently high ethical standards across the globe, while recognising that our businesses operate in markets and countries with cultural differences and practices.
+The Code of Conduct is available on our intranet and all new employees are made aware of it during their induction.

 Health and safety